Chart Color Schemes

 Tumbarumba is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Tumbarumba's population is 3,613 as of November 2025.
-This figure reflects a growth of 91 people since the 2021 Census, which recorded a population of 3,522.
-The increase is inferred from ABS estimated resident population data for June 2024 (3,544) and validated new addresses since the Census date (62).
-This results in a population density of 0.80 persons per square kilometer.
-Tumbarumba's growth rate of 2.6% exceeds the SA3 area average of 2.1%, indicating it as a region leader.
-Overseas migration contributed approximately 93.8% of overall population gains recently.
+Tumbarumba's population is approximately 3,613 as of November 2025.
+This represents an increase of 91 people since the 2021 Census, which recorded a population of 3,522.
+The change is inferred from the estimated resident population of 3,544 in June 2024 and an additional 62 validated new addresses since the Census date.
+This results in a population density ratio of 0.80 persons per square kilometer.
+Tumbarumba's growth rate of 2.6% since the 2021 census exceeded the SA3 area's growth rate of 2.1%.
+Overseas migration contributed approximately 93.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the area's population is projected to decrease by 11 persons.
-However, specific age cohorts like the 75-84 group are expected to grow, with a projected increase of 82 people.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projections indicate an overall population decline of 11 persons by 2041, but growth is anticipated in specific age cohorts, notably the 75 to 84 age group which is projected to expand by 82 people.

 Frequently Asked Questions - Population